Education for Chronic Disease Course

 - Confidence and Conviction Model

-- The Educator will be able to use verbal and non-verbal communication to optimize the teaching and learning process.
+- Use verbal and non-verbal communication to optimize the teaching and learning process.

-- The Educator will be ableto integrate the style and spirit of Motivational Interviewing (MI) into practice.
+- Integrate the style and spirit of Motivational Interviewing (MI) into practice.

 - Change Talk (DARN CAT)

-- The Educator will be able to assess the following characteristic and needs related to learning:
+- Assess the following characteristics and needs related to learning:

 - Determinants of Health